danyk20/MQTT_Benchmark/README.md

 #### Flags

 - `debug` - print debug print after each separator: *False*
+- `fresh` - delete all previous measurements: *False*
+- `directory` - path to the directory where all measurements will be stored: *data/consumer*
 - `separators` - number of separators to consume: *1*
 - `output` - output file: *consumer_results.txt*
 - `topic` - topic to subscribe: *test*